marjoripomarole/dotfiles/README.md

 dotfiles
 ========

-My configurations for
-- vim
-- tmux
-- bash_profile
-- bashrc
-- git
+My configurations for various tools.
+Keeps changing but I aim to keep these simple and transferable across OSes.